I am asian

 Reynolds Assault

 Added by l3eans.
-Last updated almost 8 years ago.
+Last updated over 8 years ago.

-As of over 8 years ago, l3eans has indicated that they no longer own this bike.
+As of about 9 years ago, l3eans has indicated that they no longer own this bike.

 11 Comments